miqdigital/aws-utils/s3_select_executor/README.md

 We realized that using S3 select we can run a lot of validations and also run ad-hoc filtering on the data available in S3.

-The major use case which got resolved from this script is data validation and thus has helped us do this in a cost effective manner.
+The major use case which got resolved from this script is data validation and thus has helped us do this in a cost-effective manner.